Vacation Bible School

 St. Peter Lutheran Church has a charming library that members are invited to visit and enjoy.
 Categories of books include: a nice variety of Christian non-fiction; Parenting Resources; Christian Growth; Christian children’s books; and some family friendly DVD’s.
 Items are available to be enjoyed in the library or to be checked out and read at home.
 If you’re interested in a specific book or some suggestions contact the librarian.
 You may also contact the librarian if you have a book you think others might enjoy and you would like to donate it to the library.

 St. Peter offers Christian education for every member of the family on Sunday mornings.
 In addition to Sunday morning Bible study for adults and teens, Sunday School classes are offered year-round for children in Preschool through 5th grade.
-Children enjoy Bible lessons, arts and crafts, mission projects, and music in their Sunday School classes.
-To join a class or to volunteer to help teach classes contact the Director of Christian Education, Penni Elton.
-Contact her at email@example.com or call (517) 490-6351.
+Children enjoy Bible lessons, arts and crafts, mission projects and music.
+To join a class or to volunteer to help teach classes, contact the Director of Christian Education, Sally Pontius – email@example.com, (517) 204-7991.

 St. Peter Lutheran Church partners with the American Red Cross to host four blood drives each year.
 Red Cross staff is on site in the St. Peter Lutheran Church Fellowship Center from 1:00 – 5:45 pm to receive donors and collect donations.
-Upcoming dates: August 28, 2018 and November 13, 2018.
+Upcoming date: November 13, 2018.

 You can be someone’s hero and you could help save three lives when you donate.
 Most people have blood to spare, yet there is still not enough to go around, whatever your reason, consider donating and making a contribution to a healthy and reliable blood supply.
 And if that’s not reason enough, the homemade cookies and ground bologna sandwiches are delicious!
 You can schedule an appointment by emailing Theresa Silm at firstname.lastname@example.org or going directly to the Red Cross site to make an appointment.